Audrey Heimler Special Project Award

 About Audrey Heimler

 Audrey has had a long and distinguished history of leadership in NSGC and in the genetic counseling profession.
 Audrey graduated in 1971 from Sarah Lawrence College, the first genetic counseling graduate program in the United States.
 She went on to help establish the National Society of Genetic Counselors, serving as a member of the founding Board and being elected as NSGC’s first president.
 Audrey’s pivotal role in NSGC continued over many years.
-She was awarded NSGC’s highest professional honor, the Natalie Weissberger Paul National Achievement Award in 1998, and was instrumental in establishing the Jane Engelberg Memorial Fellowship (JEMF).
+In 1989, a donation to NSGC established the Audrey Heimler Special Project Award (AHSPA) in her honor, in recognition of Audrey's leading role in promoting the profession of genetic counseling and in establishing NSGC as the professional organization for genetic counselors.
+Audrey was awarded NSGC’s highest professional honor, the Natalie Weissberger Paul National Achievement Award in 1998, and was instrumental in establishing the Jane Engelberg Memorial Fellowship (JEMF).

 Early on, Audrey set standards for the practice of genetic counseling, she trained and served as a role model for the next generation of counselors, advocating for the integration of genetics into healthcare.
 Audrey contributed to the genetic counseling literature, authoring many publications on Huntington disease, various psychosocial aspects of genetic counseling.
 In 1991, one of these publications identified a syndrome later named Heimler syndrome in recognition of her discovery.